bochanikc/test_clients/README.md

 Project created with Page Object UI testing pattern.

-The project is built on py test + selenium and there are some small developments for connecting Allure
+The project is built on pytest + selenium and there are some small developments for connecting Allure

 Example of running tests:
 `pytest -s -v test_autorization_page.py --browser=ie`